General Frequently Asked Questions

 - It is located in the State of Vermont.

-- It has documented financial impacts from the COVID-19 pandemic and is undertaking an eligible project in an impacted industry, childcare, or affordable housing.
+- It is undertaking an eligible project in an impacted industry, childcare, or affordable housing.

 Q. What is considered an Impacted Industry?